Just leave the fields blank that you don't want to search

 Along with her colleague Dr Martin Nickson and their partner the Borashabaa Refugee Community Organisation, Lisa has also received funding from the Wellcome Trust funded, British Science Association initiative - the 'Ideas Fund' - an inspiring and innovative pilot, which changes the relationship between communities and researchers to work in partnership around mental wellbeing (details of the scheme and projects can be found at https://www.hull.ac.uk/work-with-us/more/media-centre/news/2021/british-science-association-announces-research-funding-for-12-hull-community-projects).

 Lisa is also the CI on INSECURE - Capturing Intergenerational Narratives of Coastal Change (https://www.hull.ac.uk/work-with-us/research/institutes/energy-and-environment-institute/our-work/insecure-%E2%80%93-capturing-intergenerational-narratives-of-coastal-change).
-The project's film featurng the stories collected from youth and community members is a finalist in the AHRC's Research in Film Award (RIFA) 'climate change' category - with the winner to be announced in December 2021.
+The project's film featuring the stories collected from youth and community members was a finalist in the AHRC's Research in Film Award (RIFA) 'climate change' category 2021.

 Lisa joined the University of Hull in 2011 coming from the University of Manchester where she both worked as a researcher for eight years and also completed her PhD focused on the class identity of novice teachers.